-Baking holiday-themed stuff could be my most favourite thing ever.
-I get just a little excited about the prospect of incorporating different themes and flavours into my baked goodies.
+Baking holiday-themed stuff could be my most favorite thing ever.
+I get just a little excited about the prospect of incorporating different themes and flavors into my baked goodies.
 So, what better way to celebrate Valentine’s Day than with some pretty pink heart macarons?

 How do you make heart shaped macarons?

 It didn’t take me long to decide what I wanted to make, but it took some research to figure out how I would create the heart shapes.
 I spent too much time looking for a heart shaped cookie cutter to create my parchment templates.
 I needed ONE cookie cutter, not 3 and preferably not giant.
 This was harder to find than expected mid-January.
 Cookie cutter hunt was fruitless so I looked for a template online.
 I found this one, printed two 8 1/2″x11″ copies on my home printer and taped/cut them into an 11″x17″ shape for my pans.
 NOTE: The template I used is no longer available, but here is a similar one from my friend Mimi.
 I placed the parchment templates under my Silpat mats to use as a guide.

 Piping the macarons was easier than expected, though I did use a toothpick on most of them to get the point at the bottom of the heart.
 I used the 2A tip for these guys as opposed to the 1A tip I usually use.
 The 2A is a bit smaller and was better for making this shape.